Jean-Jacques Tizié: Club career

 Before moving to Espérance de Tunis, Tizié has enjoyed spells with Lazer FC, Africa Sport and Stade d'Abidjan.
+In 2005, he was involved in a freak accident with Étoile du Sahel striker Ogochukwu Obiakor and consequently lost a testicle.

 International career

 Tizié was the first-choice goalkeeper for the Ivory Coast at the 2006 FIFA World Cup.
 He won 26 caps.